markatwork1/Firstdrafts/User Guide Synthetix Voting 12-11-21.md

   - On the Governance page of [synthetix.io](https://synthetix.io/), users will see “Your Voting Power (L1+L2)”, which represents the weighted debt.
     - This is a quadratically weighted representation of a user's share of the total SNX staked and eligible for voting.

   - Users will also see “Your Delegated Voting Power."
-This represents a user's share of staked SNX which they've allocated to Synthetix Ambassadors so they can participate in Governance proposals from other Protocols that can benefit the Synthetix ecosystem.
+  - This represents a user's share of staked SNX which they've allocated to Synthetix Ambassadors so they can participate in Governance proposals from other Protocols that can benefit from the Synthetix ecosystem.
   - Users can choose to delegate [here](https://synthetixembassy.io/delegate) This is not required to vote on SIPs.
     - With these completed, users can then vote.

   - From the Governance page users will see the SIP/SCCP, SC, TREASURY, GRANTS, AMBASSADORS tabs.
 Select a tab, find a proposal in “Open” status and read the description.
-  - Users can then select your choice of options and click “Vote”, which will initiate a Signature Request from your wallet (This does NOT require gas).
+  - Users can then select their choice of options and click “Vote”, which will initiate a Signature Request from their wallet (This does NOT require gas).
     - From here, the Author, Start and End dates, Snapshot block, and current results are visible in the window to the right.

-If you hold SNX tokens or are interested in investing in Synthetix, this is how you make your voice heard and contribute to the health of the Synthetix Community.
+If users hold SNX tokens or are interested in investing in Synthetix, this is how they make their voice heard and contribute to the health of the Synthetix Community.

 ### Synthetix Voting Review